-Bosnia: Electricity exports targeted toward cross border regional trading2.
-April 2015. / SEE Energy News
+Bosnia: Electricity exports targeted toward cross border regional trading, SEE Energy News

 The ambitions of the Western Balkan countries in electricity export could prove to be very risky, and it is anticipated that in the case of the planned scenario the region will have an electricity surplus of as much as 56 percent, while the countries with the most electricity available for export will be BiH and Serbia.